Shraddha-Pathradkar/ALEXA-FIZZ-BUZZ-GAME/README.md

 This module is a simple Alexa skill that allows users to play the famous interactive math game known as "Fizz Buzz".

+Welcome to Fizz Buzz.
+Player and alexa each take turns counting up from one.
+Player must replace numbers divisible by 3 with the word “fizz” and numbers divisible by 5 with the word “buzz”.
+If a number is divisible by both 3 and 5,  instead say “fizz buzz”.
+If you get one wrong, you lose.

 **_To run the skill _**

 1. Start by saying/ writing "open fizz buzz game".